BrandonClark65/DiscNest/discnest/TESTING_RECOMMENDATIONS.md

 ### 🟢 LOWER PRIORITY

-#### 7. User Utility Routes
+#### 7. User Utility Routes ✅
-- `GET /api/user/discs/share` - Share bag functionality
+- ✅`POST /api/user/discs/share` - Share bag functionality
-- `GET /api/user/onboarded` - Check onboarding status
+  - ✅Requires authentication
+  - ✅Returns 404 if user not found
+  - ✅Creates shareableBagId if user doesn't have one
+  - ✅Returns existing shareableBagId if user already has one
+  - ✅Generates valid UUID format
+  - ✅Uses origin header for base URL if provided
+  - ✅Falls back to NEXT_PUBLIC_BASE_URL or localhost
+  - ✅Returns environment in response

-- `POST /api/user/onboarded` - Update onboarding status
+- ✅`POST /api/user/onboarded` - Update onboarding status
+  - ✅Requires email in request body
+  - ✅Returns 400 for missing email
+  - ✅Updates hasOnboarded to true for user with matching email
+  - ✅Handles non-existent email gracefully
+  - ✅Handles empty email string

+**Note**: GET routes do not exist for these endpoints.
+Only POST routes are implemented.

+**File**: `tests/integration/api/user-utility-routes.test.ts` ✅ COMPLETE

 #### 8. Admin Routes
 - Admin endpoints (only if actively developing admin features)